tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-update.md

 **Event** is the single timestamp + properties + values on the wire as persisted in TSI.

-**Time Series** is an array of rows, where each row has a timestamp and multiple values. **`ts`** is abbreviation used in JSON and APIs.
+**Time Series** is an array of rows, where each row has a timestamp and multiple values.

-**Time Series Instance** is a group of events that has the same **Time Series ID (`tsId`)**.
+**Time Series Instance** is a group of events that has the same **Time Series ID**.
 Time Series ID is unique key within event stream and within the model.

 **Time Series Instance** has a required **Time Series Type** that is persisted in **Time Series Model (TSM)**.

-**Time Series Type** defines variables using **Time Series Query (TSQ)**.
+**Time Series Type** defines variables.
 Variables are named calculations over values from the events.
 Calculations can be aggregations, interpolations and scalar calculations.

 In addition to persisting calculations of variables in TSM, **TSQ can be used ad-hoc to perform calculations** and return values without persisting calculations in the TSM.

-**Time Series Expressions (TSX)** is a string based expression language with strong typing (unlike predicate string).
-Type specification is required, e.g. `p1.Double`.
+**Time Series Expressions (TSX)** is a string based expression language with strong typing.
+Type specification is required, e.g. `$event.p1.Double`.
 In JSON, TSX is a string value of `tsx` property.

-**Time Series Variable** is a name associated with a value of one of TSI types.
+**Time Series Variable** is a name associated with a value of one of the types.
 Variable definitions also contain formulas and computation rules.
-Variable definitions can be stored in types in TSM, as well as provided ad-hoc on TSQ APIs.
+Variable definitions can be stored in types in TSM, as well as provided ad-hoc (inline variables) on TSQ APIs.

 Most APIs operate on and return **Time Series Value (TSV)** data structure:
+Time Series Value - rectangular data structure.
+Timestamps may not be unique.

 ```
-// Time Series Value - rectangular data structure.
-// Timestamps may not be unique.
-TSV = { search span, variable names with types, Dictionary<Timestamp, object[]> values }
+{
+  "timestamps": ["2018-01-01T00:02:03Z", "2018-01-01T00:02:03Z", ..],
+  "properties": [
+  {
+    "name": "Temperature",
+    "type": "Double",
+    "values": [1.0, 2.0 ...]
+  },
+  ..
+  ]
+}

 ```

-### **Event Schema**
-**Time Series Insights** detects the **types** of properties that are sent part of events, and creates a schema.
-This schema will have properties defined by name and datatype (string, double, bool, & datetime).
-The property name that is comes with the event is converted into **'propertyname_datatype'**.

-**Example:** If the property name is **'temperature'** and datatype is **'double'** in the event, it will be stored as **'temperature_double'**.
-This is the same format we use in the generated parquet files.